organisciak/dissertation/document/6_subjective.md

 Taste-matching at scale bridges the protocol to its conceptual antecedent: collaborative filtering.
 Taste-matching follows the same intuitions as collaborative filtering and can be interpreted as on-demand collaborative filtering for contexts where no pre-existing data exists.
-Mature collaborative filtering systems, like Netflix, make sense of large numbers of opinion data from their users; for a context like filtering one's vacation photos or buying a salt shaker, this rich data does not exist and it is hard to a imagine a robust system around it.
+Mature collaborative filtering systems, like Netflix, make sense of large numbers of opinion data from their users; for a context like filtering one's vacation photos or buying a salt shaker, this rich data does not exist and it is hard to imagine a robust system around it.

 One challenge in collaborative filtering is data sparsity when a new user joins, when new items are added, or both, when the system is brand new.
 On-demand personalization through taste-matching can be used to bootstrap a system as it grows.